 Exercise guidelines Promotion and Implementation in Chronic Spinal Cord Injury (EPIC-SCI): A Randomized Controlled Trial

-This is the first wave of a research study that will take place in both Okanagan and Vancouver.
-However, we are currently just recruiting in Okanagan.
-The study involves three visits to the testing site.
+The research project will take place in both Okanagan and Vancouver, and is currently recruiting at the UBC Vancouver site only.
+The study involves three visits to the testing site as well as questionnaires that will be filled out online or over the phone, including a questionnaire regarding pain symptoms.
 During each visit participants will be asked to:

 - complete fitness tests